Pretwolk/ContentSecurityPolicyReport/README.md

 The API does some basic checks if the POSTer is a normal browser and it expects the proper HTTP headers.
 Nothing witholds an adversary to craft a valid request and poison your data.

+Code and environment developed and tested on Debian 9.

 ## TODO
 - Add configurable settings
 - Add demo screenshots to github